MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 #### Compliance Status

-The Developer Compliance Center allows makers to check the compliance status and submit additional details for the following resources:
+The Developer Compliance Center allows makers to check the compliance status and submit more details for the following resources:

 - Canvas apps
 - Model-driven apps